TheHugeManatee/dockerized-ml-setup/README.md

 # Installation/Setup notes - ML System with Docker
+This repository/tutorial shows how I set up a dockerized ML environment on an Ubuntu host.
+Although it seems a lot of additional work instead of just running directly on the machine, the docker-containerized nature of this helps to separate environments between projects much better, as well as allocate system resources, for example by having two separate projects running each in a separate container, each using its own GPU without ANY changes in their code.

+I used the NVidia tools for setting up the package.
+I use [fastai](https://docs.fast.ai) which is based on pytorch, but the setup should work equally well for a tensorflow setup.

 ## Step 1 - Installed Ubuntu 18.04 LTS and host System and drivers
  - installed CUDA 10.1 from [official instructions](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=debnetwork)